haiquangtran/Exam-Notes/MicrosoftCertificationNotes/Azure-Administrator-Associate-Notes.md

   - Different from RBAC:
     - RBAC: gives you permission to do something in Azure
     - Azure Policies: Governane, more drilled down approach.
+  - **Take around 10-30 mins to take into effect.**
+  - In Policy in Azure, you can see the existing resources that do not obey the policy.
+    - Any new resources you create will have to obey the policy, however, existing ones that were already created may not have adhered to the policy.
 - **Service Types**
   - **Blob storage/service**
     - Object-level storage (store objects)